The Presbyterian Church (USA) & homosexuality

 - 1980: The Presbyterian Church in the United States (PCUS) resolved that

-the church "... should be open to more light on what goes into shaping one's sexual
+"... should be open to more light on what goes into shaping one's sexual

 preferences and reexamine its life and teaching in relation to people who are seeking